A new panel app can help you squeeze more power out of your Linux laptop battery, all thanks Slimbook.

 How to Install Battery Optimizer for Ubuntu

-You can install Slimbook Battery 3 on Ubuntu from the official Slimbook PPA on Launchpad.
+You can install Slimbook Battery 3 on Ubuntu 18.04 LTS and above by adding the official Slimbook PPA to your list of software sources.

 sudo add-apt-repository ppa:slimbook/slimbook

-Followed by this command to install the battery optimizer:
+Followed by this command to install the battery optimizer applet:

 sudo apt update && sudo apt install slimbookbattery